-The best way to achieve high quality, low cost repeated prediction is to allow anyone to compete for its provision.
+Here's a recent talk outlining the ambitions of this project.
+We believe the best way to provide high-quality, low-cost repeated prediction is everyone is to allow anyone to compete for its provision.

 This site is, we hope, the beginning of something analogous to the web itself.
 It is something you can participate in, and benefit from, now.
 It is something that might be transformative later, with your help.

 As you can see, a prediction network is not organized the same way most companies are, or most teams of data scientists.
 Rather, it is sewn together in the loosest possible way, powered ultimately by the action of the invisible hand of market forces.
 This new form of information trade occurs between statistical algorithms as they play repeated games.